 God Hand is based almost entirely around this concept.
 In the game's backstory, demons invaded the world but were defeated by a man (the God Hand) wielding the power of God in his fists.
 The player character, Gene, inherits some of the God Hand's powers and has to beat the tar out of demons to save the day.

 The most powerful Persona of the Judgment Arcana from Persona 3 is Jesus.
 Well, okay, it's never outright stated to be Jesus, instead going by the name 'Messiah', but the description given pretty firmly implies exactly which Messiah it is meant to be.
+Especially since, at level 95, he gets the skill Absorb Pierce.

 The flash Madness Combat involves Jesus quite extensively from making zombies to kill the protagonist to murderizing mooks with a massive smith and wesson and a sniper rifle.
 He also has a sword marked 3:16, this passage being "For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life."